Image source: Photospin

-As many new business owners quickly discover, the most difficult part of starting a business is finding customers.
+It's no secret that the most difficult part of starting and growing a business is finding customers.

 Having a great product or service that you are sure many people will need isn't good enough.
-Customers won't find you or your web site just because you have started selling a product or service.
-Indeed, most business owners have to go on regular and frequent fishing trips to find customers and keep new business coming in their doors.
-But how do you do that?
-Here are several suggestions to get you started.
+Customers won't find you, your store, your website or your Facebook page just because you have started a business.
+You have to go out and find the customers.
+In fact, most business owners find they need to be looking for new customers on a regular and frequent basis even after their business becomes successful.
+How can you do that?
+Here are16 ways to find customers for your business:

 3. Work your local newspapers.
-Daily and weekly newspapers are an incredible source of contact information and leads to potential customers.
+Even in the digital age, daily and weekly newspapers are still an incredible source of contact information and leads to potential new customers.
 Watch for names of people who have been promoted, who have won awards, who have opened new businesses, or who in any way may be potential customers.
 Send those people personalized mailings congratulating them on their success or telling them how interesting the article about them was.
-Include your company name and slogan along and any appropriate product information with your signature.
+Include your company name and slogan plus any appropriate product information with your signature.
 (Example: Jane Smith, ABC Associates, Financial and Retirment Planning Help For Business Owners)

 Related: 5 Simple Networking Follow-Up Strategies

-7. Give a little to get a lot.
-Give away free samples of your product and ask the recipients to tell their friends if they are pleased.
+8. Give a little to get a lot.
+To acquire new customers, you need to build trust.
+And one of the best ways to do that is to give away free samples of your product and ask the recipients to tell their friends if they are pleased.
 Or, if you are a consultant, give away some free advice.
 This could be in the form of a newsletter with that contains news or tips and hints, or it could be a free consultation during which you provide just enough information to help the client scope out their project and know that you have the ability to handle it.

-11. Test pay-per-click (PPC) and other online advertising.
-To keep costs down, set your ads to show up only in the geographic areas you serve.
+13. Test pay-per-click (PPC) and other online advertising.
+To keep costs down, target your ads so they reach people who are similar to your most likely prospects, and target them so they only show up in the geographic region you service.
+(Example: women between the age of 40 and 55 who live in Boulder, CO.)
 Set daily budgets and monthly budgets, and check your account frequently the first few days you set it up.

-12. Claim your "place" in Google Places.
+14. Claim your place in Google My Business.
 While you're at it, be sure to list yourself (and make sure your website address is correct) in any directories you qualify for.
 Chambers of commerce, and other local business groups often have member directories in which you can list contact information and website url.

 Related: Claiming Your Local Small Business Listings Online